Gennady Golovkin: Amateur career

 Golovkin began boxing competitively in 1993, age 11, winning the local Karaganda Regional tournament in the cadet division.
 It took several years before he was allowed to compete against seniors, and seven years before he was accepted to the Kazakhstani national boxing team, and began competing internationally.
 In the meantime he graduated from the Karagandy State University Athletics and Sports Department, receiving a degree and a PE teacher qualification.
 He became a scholarship holder with the Olympic Solidarity program in November 2002.

 At the 2003 World Amateur Boxing Championships in Bangkok, he won the gold medal beating future two-time champion Matvey Korobov (RUS) 19–10, Andy Lee (29–9), Lucian Bute (stoppage), Yordanis Despaigne in the semi-finals (29–26) and Oleg Mashkin in the finals.
 Upon his victory at the 2003 Championships, a boxing commentator calling the bout for NTV Plus Sports, said: "Golovkin.
 Remember that name!
 We sure will hear it again."

-He qualified for the Athens Games by winning the gold medal at the 2004 Asian Amateur Boxing Championships in Puerto Princesa, Philippines.
-In the final he defeated home fighter Christopher Camat.
-At the 2004 Summer Olympics he defeated Ahmed Ali Khan Pakistan 31–10, Ramadan Yasser 31–20 and Andre Dirrell 23–18, losing to the Russian Gaydarbek Gaydarbekov 18–28 to take the silver medal.

-At the World Championships in 2005 he lost to Mohamed Hikal.
-He finished his amateur career with a record of 345–5, with all his defeats being very close on points (like 8–+8 versus Damian Austin, or 14–15 versus Andre Dirrell), no stoppages, and the majority of all losses eventually avenged within a year.